 When you arrive in Québec you may decide that you don’t need a car, as public transport is so convenient, but others may need a car for travelling to work, for social reasons, or just because they enjoy or are in the habit of driving.
-If you have a driver’s licence already from your county of origin, this will not be valid for driving in Québec due to differing regulations and laws.
-Because of this, you may need to get a driver’s licence exchange.
+If you have a driver’s licence already from your county of origin, this may not be valid for driving in Québec due to differing regulations and laws.
+Because of this, you might need to get a driver’s licence exchange.

 What is a driver’s licence exchange?